 Dutch-Japanese: a match made in the seas

-This early period of trade was not very profitable for the Dutch as they didn’t yet have many of the VOC trading posts that they would later establish.
+This early trade period was not very profitable for the Dutch as they didn’t yet have many VOC trading posts they would establish later.
 Competition with the Portuguese also meant that conflict was on the horizon.

-The Shogun was not happy with the fighting between these two foreign powers and started to gradually restrict access and trade.
-But the biggest issue that the military leader had was with Christianity.
+The Shogun was unhappy with the fighting between these two foreign powers and gradually restricted access and trade.
+But the biggest issue that the military leader had was Christianity.

-The Japanese decided to build an island called Dejima for the Portuguese in order to limit their access to the country.
-However, the Portuguese didn’t last here very long and were completely kicked out of the country out of the suspicion that they supported Christian rebels during the Shimabara revolt.
+The Japanese decided to build an island called Dejima for the Portuguese to limit their access to the country.
+However, the Portuguese didn’t last very long and were completely kicked out of the country because they suspected they supported Christian rebels during the Shimabara revolt.

 After this incident, the Dutch were restricted to trade only from Dejima, starting a new chapter in their trading history.